slatedocs/slate/source/includes/_flow.md

 9. 5173 SILA are immediately burned from B's address and the process of crediting $51.73 to their linked bank account from our backend is started.
 (If crediting fails, perhaps due to the bank account being closed, the transaction will be rolled back, thus re-minting the SILA at B's address.)
 10. Thus, A has been debited $51.73 and B has been credited $51.73.

-*Note: this does not take any per-transaction fees into account.*
+*Note: this does not take any per-transaction fees into account.* ***No fees are currently applied on transactions in this beta version of the API.***